become a health and safety engineer

-The most important role of a health and safety engineer is to develop procedures and safety standards for a workforce to follow in order to ensure a safe and productive work environment.
-These engineers are vital in they leverage their existing knowledge in the field to develop streamlined processes to ensure workers do not get sick or injured by their work environment.
+The most important role of a health and safety engineer is to develop procedures and safety standards.
+For example, they develop streamlined processes to ensure workers do not get sick or injured within their work environment.
+Next, watch a video to learn what a health and safety engineer does.

 How to Become a Health and Safety Engineer

-According to O*Net Online, almost 70% of health and safety engineers have a bachelor’s degree.
+According to O*Net Online, most health and safety engineers have a bachelor’s degree.
 Most health and safety engineers have at least an bachelor’s degree in engineering.
-They recommended type of engineering degree to obtain would depend on the industry in which the person will be working.
-For instance, there are industrial safety and health engineers, fire-prevention and protection engineers, systems safety engineers, aerospace safety engineers, and product safety engineers.
+However, the type of engineering degree to obtain depends on the industry the person will be working.
+Types of engineers include: industrial safety and health, fire-prevention and protection, systems safety, aerospace safety, and product safety engineers.

 Job Description of a Health and Safety Engineer